 Now that we have a little background of how it originated, here is more to what makes it so special.
 The intense 100-hour continuous meditation practice!

-You are not connected to the world, not speaking to anyone for those 10 days, live on minimum food, and just meditate.
+You are not connected to the world, not speaking to anyone for those 10 days, living on minimum food, and just meditating.
 That’s what makes it special.
 Is it easy?
-No, it’s not, but it’s worth the efforts.
+No, it’s not, but it’s worth the effort.

 Vipassana is taught in a step-by-step process.
 Every day it’s a little more than the previous day.
-The course is designed in such a way that you have to spend a minimum of 10 days to learn it gradually and see the benefits afterward.
+The course is designed in such a way that you have to spend a minimum of 10 days learning it gradually and see the benefits afterward.

 During the first 3 days, they teach how to concentrate on the mind.
 Those three days of practice sharpen the mind and prepare it for what’s coming next.